sohaibahmad759/rl_scheduler/README.md

 ## Installation instructions

+1. `conda create --name scheduler python=3.7.7`

-1. `conda activate scheduler`
+2. `conda activate scheduler`

-2. `sudo yum install openmpi-devel`

-3. `source /etc/profile.d/modules.sh`

-4. `module load mpi`

-5. `pip install -r requirements`
+3. `pip install -r requirements.txt`

 ## Architecture

-The scheduler makes decision using reinforcement learning (RL)-based agent that has been trained using a simulation environment.
+The scheduler makes decisions using a reinforcement learning (RL)-based agent that has been trained using a simulation environment.
 The simulation environment captures the scheduling-related events in BLIS and replays a trace of events to the scheduling agent that is then trained on this trace.

-The simulation environment consists of four main files:
+The RL learning environment consists of four main files:

-1. `simulator.py`: responsible for simulating the BLIS events for the scheduler
+1. `train.py`: this is the file that is called to train the RL agent.
+After training, it saves the trained model under `saved_models/`

+2. `test.py`: loads a model from `saved_models/` and tests it on a trace.
+The model architecture that is loaded must be the same as used in `train.py`

-2. `scheduling_agent.py`: the core part of the scheduling logic, responsible for learning and then making the scheduling decisions for BLIS
+3. `scheduling_env.py`: the core part of the scheduling logic, responsible for learning and then making the scheduling decisions for BLIS.
+Interacts with `simulator.py` to make

-3. `profiler.py`: responsible for communicating the profiled information of various models on the different hardware in BLIS to help the `scheduling_agent` make its scheduling decision

-4. `resource_monitor.py`: responsible for simulating the resources within BLIS
+4. `simulator.py`: responsible for simulating the BLIS events for the scheduler.
+Uses the `Executor` class from `executor.py`

+5. `executor.py`: contains the code to simulate BLIS executors.
+Also contains the logic for the local scheduler.
+Uses the `Predictor` class from `predictor.py`

+6. `predictor.py`: contains the code to simulate BLIS predictors

+6. `generate_synthetic_trace.py`: generates synthetic traces using a Poisson arrival process

+# List of To-dos:
+This is a list of general to-dos.
+Apart from this, every code file has to-dos at specific points for things that might need to be changed.

+1. Make `train.py`, `test.py` and `generate_synthetic_trace.py` parameterized with argparse

+2. Sparse ISIs when max limit on number of ISIs is large